Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Rank-adaptive sweep-based SI-DSA via mild space augmentation

 New angles are subsequently selected by applying DEIM-induced sampling \cite{sorensen2016deim} to the reduced angular basis $\BV^{(n,k)}$.

-In challenging benchmark problems, however, we observe that this DEIM-based strategy does not outperform the proposed subsampling approach in terms of sampling quality or the number of required augmentation directions.
-Moreover, it incurs substantially higher computational cost, since Galerkin projections must be applied for all unsampled angular directions, rather than only for a small candidate set as in the proposed strategy. \end{rem}
+In challenging benchmark tests, however, we observe that this DEIM-based strategy does not outperform the proposed subsampling approach in terms of sampling quality or the total number of augmented directions.
+Moreover, it incurs substantially higher computational cost, since Galerkin projections must be applied for all unsampled angles, rather than only for a small candidate set as in the proposed strategy. \end{rem}

+\begin{rem} \review{ Our sampling strategy can be viewed as a combination of randomized and greedy sampling, similar in spirit to the randomized greedy algorithms developed in the reduced-order modeling community \cite{hesthaven2014efficient}.
+The randomized selection of candidate directions is introduced to improve efficiency, while the subsequent residual-based greedy selection within the candidate set exploits PDE information to identify the most informative samples and thereby improve sampling quality. }

+\review{ We also investigated a fully greedy strategy that selects each new sample by evaluating the residual over all unsampled angles.
+Though this approach can slightly reduce the total number of sampled directions compared to the proposed randomized greedy strategy, it substantially increases the sampling cost due to the significantly larger number of reduced solves and residual evaluations.
+In many of our numerical experiments, this overhead may make low-rank solver slower than the full-rank counterpart.}

+\review{We also note that greedy angular sampling has been used to construct data-driven reduced-order models for RTE \cite{tencer2017accelerated,peng2022reduced}, whereas the present work focuses on designing offline-free rank-adaptive low-rank solvers.}